Safe Drinking Water for WV Communities

 Sample projects for 2017

 In Harpers Ferry, Buckhannon, and Marlinton, we’re facilitating a process to overlay source water protection with existing watershed-based plans — which identifies pollution sources in watersheds and develops plans to address those sources.
-A similar project is underway on Knapp Creek in Pocahontas County, where fecal coliform is a primary pollutant into this tributary of the Greenbrier.
+An example of one of the projects underway is on Knapp Creek in Marlinton, where fecal coliform is a primary pollutant into this tributary of the Greenbrier.

 Along the Shenandoah River, we’re facilitating a group that is assisting the City of Charles Town with environmental education and outreach to both benefit the river and support the utility in implementing its source water protection plan.